sighupio/gatekeeper-policy-manager/README.md

 - List the constraints that are currently using a `ConstraintTemplate`
 - Polished OIDC authentication
 - LDAP authentication
-- Better syntax highlighting for the rego code snippets
+✅ Better syntax highlighting for the rego code snippets
 - Root-less docker image
 - Multi-cluster view
 - Minimal write capabilities?
 - Re-write app in Golang?

-Please, let us know if you are using GPM and what features would you like to have by creating an issue here in GitHub
+Please, let us know if you are using GPM and what features would you like to have by creating an issue here on GitHub